AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 On Windows, run `cmd.exe` or PowerShell with admin privileges and run `AdGuardHome.exe` from there.

-When you run AdGuard Home for the first time, it starts listening to `0.0.0.0:3000` and prompts you to open it in your browser:
+When you run AdGuard Home for the first time, it starts listening on `0.0.0.0:3000` and prompts you to open it in your browser:

 ```none
 AdGuard Home is available at the following addresses: